DylannCordel/django-cms/docs/getting_started/configuration.rst

     and the "values" dictionnary to use for this plugin.
     The "values" depend on the "plugin_type".
 See the documentation of each plugin type to see which parameters are required and available.
+    If you activated the "language_fallback" setting for this placeholder and there is a fallback, default plugins won't be added.
+If there is no fallback in any languages, default plugins will be added.

 ``plugin_modules``
     A dictionary of plugins and custom module names to group plugin in the